 The Ahrefs home page explains what it’s all about Ahrefs helps you determine why your competitors rank so highly and what you need to do to outperform them.
 Ahrefs allows you to monitor your competitors while tracking your progress.

 Track mobile ranking, refresh rate, website placements, keywords, and more.
 It is perfect for researching before writing content.
 Plan it for great results based on what works for your competition.

 Then, after creating content and promoting it, use it to measure how it performed.
 Did you gain backlinks?
 How often was it shared on social media?
 You will know that the information is current because Ahrefs crawls five billion web pages daily.
 If you need to empower social media by automating posts, try HootSuite.

 14. Manage social networks thanks to HootSuite

-Obviously, you do not want any spelling errors in your posts on social networks (or on your blog).
-The following resource offers a built-in spell checker that solves this problem for you.
+YYou do not want spelling errors in your social media posts (or your blog).
+The following resource offers a built-in spell checker to solve this problem.